PSV EINDHOVEN

 Dutch League

-Club Played Won Draw Loss Points Goals
+Club Played Won Draw Lost Points Goals

 scored

-Goals against
+Goals

 KNVB-cup (Dutch FA-cup)

-Based on the final standings of the previous season, PSV will start this season in the 2nd round of this season's tournament.
+Based on the final standings of the previous season, PSV will start this season in the 2nd round of this season's tournament:

 UEFA Champions League